JanHerca/urantiapedia/output/wikijs/en/article/The_Urantian/The_Urantian_1980_07.md

 And today the Theosophical Library has two copies of _The URANTIA Book_ and a waiting list a mile long to get it out.
 Not only do all of m y best friends know about it; some have even read it.
 And many acquaintances have seen it and heard about it.

 I must stop.
-I think that after all this time l've only said two things about renewing and revitalizing society.
+I think that after all this time I've only said two things about renewing and revitalizing society.
 First, that as an individual, you must never stop trying to enlarge your capacity for love and loving service by any and all means that are possible to you, and second. that it is of prime importance to keep in touch with what is going on in the world so that we will know when our time comes, so that we can sense the increasing readiness that exists, even now, for the fact and teachings of _The URANTIA Book_.

 —Annis M. Warsh